tylerrleee/NYC-Residential-Property-Sales-Analysis/README.md

 A reproducible R pipeline for ingesting, cleaning, geocoding, and visualizing five-borough rolling-sales data from the NYC Department of Finance (May 2024–Apr 2025), with spatial analysis via the PLUTO shapefile.
 Processed & Cleaned Large-Scale Sales Data: Ingested and standardized over 120,000 rolling‑sales records spanning May 2024–April 2025 across all five NYC boroughs, recoding 30+ variables and handling 25,000+ zero‑price deed transfers to ensure a clean, analysis‑ready dataset.

-Geocoded 100% of Transactions: Merged Department of Finance sales data with the PLUTO shapefile (856,734 features) to compute centroids and attach latitude/longitude to every record, enabling precise spatial mapping of property sales.
 ---

 ## 📋 Table of Contents